How hair grows has a lot more in common with your garden than just terminology. Read on to find out more…

 In the beginning…

-Hair growth begins deep inside the hair follicle and yet the only part of the hair defined as alive is at the very bottom of the follicle.
-It is called the bulb.
+Hair growth begins deep inside the hair follicle.
+Yet the only part of the hair defined as alive is at the very bottom of the follicle.
+This is the bulb.

-The bulb, or hair root, contains the living cells that grow the hair while the visible part of the hair, the shaft, is considered dead.
-Other important structures in the hair follicle include the sebaceous gland which produces oil to lubricate the hair, the arrector pili muscle which, when activated, will cause the hair to stand up (goose bumps), and the bulge.
+The bulb, or hair root, contains the living cells that grow the hair while the visible part of the hair, the shaft, is already dead.
+Other important structures in the hair follicle include the sebaceous gland which produces oil to lubricate the hair; the arrector pili muscle which, when activated, will cause the hair to stand up (goose bumps); and the bulge.

-Most importantly, the bulge is where the cells are stored to regenerate the bulb when it is lost at the end of each growth cycle.
-It is the bulge which needs to be targeted by any successful form of permanent hair removal.All images on this page can be enlarged.
+Most importantly, the bulge is where cells stored to regenerate the bulb when it is lost at the end of each growth cycle abide.
+It is the bulge which needs targeting by any successful form of permanent hair removal.All images on this page can be enlarged.
 Click on or touch the image.

 Hair ColoursAll natural hair colours are the result of just 2 types of hair pigments and both of these are derivatives of melanin.

 Eumelanin is the dominant pigment in brown and black hair, while pheomelanin is dominant in red hair.
 Blond hair is actually the result of having little pigmentation at all in the hair strand while grey and white hair occur when melanin production stops.

 Hair thickness is simply determined by follicle size, not colour or curliness.
 Anyone’s hair volume can therefore be thin, normal, or thick from the same number of hairs of any colour.